 The numerical simulation of such a process is the subject on an intensive research work.
 Indeed, because of the successive heating and cooling of the structure during the addition of new tapes, residual stresses appear in the formed part.
-The evaluation of these residual stresses is crucial because they have a significant impact on both the mechanical properties and the geometry of the manufactured plate or shell due to the springback.
-In order to evaluate and control the installation of such residual stresses an accurate evaluation of the thermal history is compulsory.
+The evaluation of these residual stresses is crucial because they have a significant impact on both the mechanical properties and the geometry of the manufactured plate or shell due to the spring-back.
+In order to evaluate and control the evolution of such residual stresses an accurate evaluation of the thermal history is required.

 Several models were proposed since the early 90's.
 We can mention in particular the numerical analysis made by Sonnez et al. [19] and the work by Pitchumani et al. [15] interested in the study of interfacial bonding.
-In the latter, the domain considered is only 2d and strong assumptions were introduced in the thermal model, in particular concerning the boundary conditions.
+In the latter, the domain considered was only 2d and strong assumptions were introduced in the thermal model, in particular concerning the boundary conditions.
 Moreover, in order to simplify the geometry of the domain, an incoming tow was assumed instantaneously laid down all along the substrate, which is far from being the case in the real process.
-Finally, the thermal/mechanical contact was assumed to be perfect at the inter-ply interfaces, which again seems to be also a crude assumption.
-First attempts of the modeling and simulations of this process can be found in [18] [14].
+Finally, the thermal/mechanical contact was assumed to be perfect at the inter-ply interfaces, which again seems to be a crude assumption.
+First attempts of the modelling and simulations of this process can be found in [14,18].

 In [8] we proposed some improvements to existing models.
-First of all, the domain was consider is 3d and the material anisotropic.
+First of all, the domain was considered 3d and the material anisotropic.
 In order to take into account the imperfect adhesion at the inter-ply interface, thermal contact resistances were introduced.
 Regarding the mechanical problem, the incoming tow was progressively laid down on the substrate and was subjected to a tension force in order to reproduce the pre-tension applied in the real process.
-But actually, beyond the model itself, the numerical method employed for the solution of the thermal and mechanical problems associated to the ATP process was novel.
-That work represented a first step towards a global thermomechanical process modeling using robust and efficient numerical tools.
-The numerical strategy we proposed was based on the Proper Generalized Decomposition (PGD) [1] [2].
+But actually, beyond the model itself, the numerical method employed for the solution of the thermal and mechanical problems associated to the AFP process was novel.
+That work represented a first step towards a global thermo-mechanical process modelling using robust and efficient numerical tools.
+The numerical strategy we proposed was based on the proper generalized decomposition (PGD) [1,2].
 This method uses a separated representation of the unknown field, in that case temperature or displacements, and results in a tremendous reduction of the computational complexity of the model solution.
-Moreover, it entails the ability to introduce any type of parameters (geometrical, material, etc.) as extra-coordinates into the model, to obtain by solving only once the resulting multidimensional model, the whole envelope containing all possible solutions, a sort computational vademecum that can be then exploited on-line even on light, deployed, computing platforms like smartphones of tablets [16] [4] [11] [12] [9].
+Moreover, it entails the ability to introduce any type of parameters (geometrical, material, etc.) as extra-coordinates into the model, to obtain, by solving only once the resulting multidimensional model, the whole envelope containing all possible solutions, a sort of computational vademecum that can be then exploited on-line even on light, deployed, computing platforms like smartphones or tablets [4,9,11,12,16].